jbakse/site_builder/docs/noise/index.md

 /::

 Noise functions provide a "cloud" of random values that can be used in a wide variety of ways.
 Noise functions are very frequently used in procedural texture generation and terrain generation.
-More generally, noise functions can be thought of as a lookup table of pre-generated random values and used in place of `random()` in many cases.
+More generally, noise functions can be thought of as a lookup table of pre-generated random values that can be used in place of `random()` in many cases.

 ::: slides .!short .cover